rmontesleo/devops-journey/k8s/tutorials/content_creators/pelado_nerd/k8s_novato_pro/02_K8s_Notes_Novato_PRO.md

 ```

 ### StatefulSet Manifest:
+### StatefulSet is a deployment with a volume atteched to it.
+Usefull for databases.
 ```bash

 # Statefulset is like a volume in Docker.
 A directory or disk attach to some pod.
 Its required for Databases.